Best of list of movies that fall under the horror and thriller genre for 2018.

 Another thriller I had to include in my list is this amazing Australian thriller Brothers' Nest.
 Starring director Clayton Jacobson alongside his brother Shane with other beloved Australian cast members like Kim Gyngell and Lynette Curran.
 If you love a story that goes to great lengths to shock while being relatable then don't miss this one.

 I knew this would be in my top ten the moment it was over.
 I screened Brothers' Nest as part of The Fantasia Film Festival.
 The story is set in a single location which is no mean feat.
 The two brothers show just how far they will go to protect their inheritance.

 Not enough people have seen this film and they should.
-See the full review and interview with director Clayton Jacobson on my website by hitting the home button on my profile page here on Hubpages.
+See the full review and interview with director Clayton Jacobson on my Mother of Movies website by hitting the home button on my profile page here on Hubpages.

 Brothers' Nest Trailer

 Number 8— You Were Never Really Here